 When the finalist for a position is a current or former UW employee, you must obtain a reference from the candidate’s current (or most recent) UW supervisor.
 If the immediate supervisor is unavailable or if the employee asks that you not contact their current UW supervisor, contact the HR Specialist or Administrator who will consult with HR.
 Additionally, they will request a review of the candidate’s official personnel record and will apprise you of any documented issues.

 Once you have selected a qualified final candidate, you and the HR Specialist or Administrator will need to establish a proposed salary and obtain approval from the COE Dean’s office and UW HR for the salary offer.

 Once the salary has been approved, you can make a verbal offer to the candidate.
 For positions that are designated as security/safety sensitive, offers must be made contingent upon a successful background check.

 11. Write a confirmation letter

-Once the offer is accepted, the Administrator will write a confirmation of hire letter for the candidate and begin the hire process in UWHIRES and Workday (including background check, if necessary).
+Once the offer is accepted, the HR Specialist or Administrator will write a confirmation of hire letter for the candidate and begin the hire process in UWHIRES and Workday (including background check, if necessary).